East Kilbride pollen forecast - today, tomorrow and the week ahead

 Is pollen high in East Kilbride right now?

-On 25 June 2026, overall pollen levels in East Kilbride are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in East Kilbride are moderate.
+Cypress is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in East Kilbride tomorrow?

-On 26 June 2026, pollen conditions in East Kilbride will be different from today, with grass at high levels and cypress continuing to decline
+On 17 July 2026, pollen conditions in East Kilbride will be different from today, with cypress, grass continuing to decline

 Is pollen expected to decrease in East Kilbride this week?